Computer Vision, Robotics and Machine Learning MSc

 What you will study

-Our MSc in Computer Vision, Robotics and Machine Learning provides in-depth training for students interested in a career in research-oriented institutions, or in industry, in cutting-edge technology companies focused on deep and machine learning, robotics and automation, and image and video analysis.
+Our MSc in Computer Vision, Robotics and Machine Learning, will provide you with in-depth training and hands-on learning experiences.
+It is well suited to anyone who is interested in a career in research-oriented institutions or pioneering technology companies which focus on deep and machine learning, robotics and automation and image and video analysis.

-This Masters programme covers state-of-the-art computer vision and machine learning approaches for image and video analysis, as well as low-level image processing methods.
-Students also have the opportunity to substantially expand their programming skills through the projects they undertake.
+On this course, you will cover advanced computer vision and machine learning approaches for image and video analysis, as well as low-level image processing methods.
+You will also have the opportunity to substantially expand your programming skills through the projects you choose take on.

 |Qualification||Study mode||Course length||Placement||Start date|